How to Get a SIM Card in Brazil (And Why an eSIM May Be the Easier Option)

 • Vivo

-In theory, buying a prepaid SIM from one of these carriers is straightforward.
-In practice, however, you’re likely to encounter a few hurdles, including the CPF requirement.
+In theory, buying a prepaid SIM card from one of these carriers is straightforward.
+In practice, however, many travelers encounter a few hurdles—most notably the CPF requirement.

-Most Brazilian SIM cards must be registered to a CPF (Cadastro de Pessoas Físicas)—a Brazilian tax ID number.
+Most Brazilian SIM cards must be registered to a CPF (Cadastro de Pessoas Físicas), which is a Brazilian tax ID number.

-Some stores will help register a SIM using your passport, but many employees either don’t know how or are not authorized to do it.
-As a result, you may find yourself having to visit multiple shops before finding one that can activate their SIM.
+Some stores will register a SIM using your passport, but many employees either don’t know how or aren’t authorized to do it.
+As a result, travelers sometimes have to visit multiple stores before finding one that can activate their SIM.

-Additionally, there’s the language barrier to navigate.
-Unless you speak some Portuguese, setting up your SIM card can be really confusing.
+There’s also the language barrier to consider.
+Unless you speak some Portuguese, the activation process can be confusing since it often involves:

-Because of the complications with local SIM registration, many travelers to Brazil now opt for eSIM data plans.
-Myself included.
+Because of the complications with local SIM registration, many travelers now choose a Brazil eSIM instead of a physical SIM card.

-An eSIM is a digital SIM that you install on your phone before your trip, usually via an app.
-Instead of swapping physical cards, you simply scan a QR code and your phone connects to a local network once you arrive.
+An eSIM is a digital SIM that you install on your phone before your trip.
+Instead of swapping physical SIM cards, you simply scan a QR code and your phone connects to a local network as soon as you arrive.

 • no need to visit a store when you arrive